Mosul: Amnesty accuses 'Iraqi police' of unlawful killings, torture

 Mosul operation: Iraqi-led forces push toward key city

-Smoke rises from ISIS positions after an attack by Kurdish Peshmerga forces in the village of Bashiqa, near Mosul, Iraq, on Monday, November 7.
-An Iraqi-led offensive is underway to reclaim Mosul, Iraq's second-largest city and the last major stronghold for ISIS in the country.
-Iraq is leading a coalition that also includes Kurdish and American troops.
+An Iraqi woman displaced by war holds her cat near a Kurdish checkpoint in the Iraqi village of Shaqouli, east of Mosul, on Thursday, November 10.
+An Iraqi-led offensive was launched in October to reclaim Mosul, Iraq's second-largest city and the last major stronghold for ISIS in the country.

+A fighter from a local tribe poses for a portrait in Qayyara, south of Mosul, on November 10.
+Burning oil wells that were set on fire by fleeing ISIS fighters have darkened the skies for weeks around Qayyara.

+Iraqi troops watch a broadcast of Donald Trump's acceptance speech in a house in Arbid, on the outskirts of Mosul, on Wednesday, November 9.
+Iraqi Prime Minister Haider al-Abadi congratulated Trump on his win and said he hoped for continued support in the war on ISIS.

 Mosul operation: Iraqi-led forces push toward key city